mayflower/docker-ls/README.md

    [docker hub](https://hub.docker.com/).
  * `--user <user>` Username for authentication.
  * `--password <password>` Password for authentication.
+ * `--interactive-password` Read the password from an interactive prompt.
  * `--level <depth>` The `repositories` and `tags` subcommands support this option for recursive output.
 Depths 0 (default) and 1 are supported.
 Please note the recursing means more API requests and may be slow.